kasbench/globeco-security-service/cursor-log.md

 4. Implemented app/services/security_service.py for CRUD operations and optimistic concurrency control, including joins with SecurityType.
 5. Updated app/api/routes.py to add all required security endpoints, following the same style as securityType.
 6. Updated app/main.py to initialize Beanie with both Security and SecurityType models.

+Prompt: Please add documentation for the security data model and API to readme.md.
+Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
+Actions:
+1. Reviewed the README.md and requirements for the security data model and API.
+2. Added a section for the security data model, including a table of fields and constraints.
+3. Documented the security API endpoints, DTOs, and optimistic concurrency behavior.
+4. Added example usage for all CRUD operations on the security API, following the style of the security type documentation.